 - Further education/training

-The vested benefits account is therefore used from the moment when the person is no longer employed and no more pension fund contributions are paid.
+The vested benefits account or vested benefits custody account is therefore used from the moment when the person is no longer employed and no more pension fund contributions are paid.

 Opening a vested benefits account